ManiBAJPAI22/ZK-match/README.md

 1. **Circuit not ready:** Run `npm run compile` and `npm run setup-keys`
 2. **Port conflicts:** Change ports in `frontend/package.json` (proxy) and `backend/src/app.js`
 3. **Memory issues:** Increase Node.js memory limit with `--max-old-space-size=4096`
+4. **Missing keys:** Ensure you've generated or downloaded the required ZK circuit keys

 ### Getting Help
 - Check the logs in the terminal for error messages
 - Ensure all dependencies are installed correctly
 - Verify that circuit files are generated in the `keys/` directory
+- If keys are missing, the system will run in demo mode with limited functionality